irfanandratama/ChatbotJurusan/README.md

 # flask-chatbot
 is example chatbot using flask and pyaiml you can install pyaiml and flask with this command
-# pip install -r requirement
+# pip install -r requirements

 you can start with command # python app.py